 The amount of CBD you take per daily dose is one of the primary determinants of how long it stays in your system.
 How much CBD you take depends on your specific wellness needs and the potency of each CBD formula.
 The potency is another factor determining how long it remains in your system.
 Hemp extracts come in varying strengths ranging from moderate to very potent.

 Since there is no standard measurement for how much a person should take, users should choose the potency and dosage based on their needs and preferences.
 If you are a new user, brands recommend you begin with a small daily dose of CBD and add more progressively until you achieve the desired results.
 The general rule of thumb is the higher the potency and frequency of your doses, the longer the CBD will stay in your system.

 There are many places you can purchase hemp extracts.
 However, you need to be cautious.
 Not all brands are trustworthy.
 When you’re wondering, “Does CBD show up on a drug test?” it’s the brand that doesn’t verify the THC levels in their extracts that can cause a positive drug screening and cost you a job, kick you out of a competition, and potentially damage your reputation as a professional athlete.

 There are brands you can trust.
 You can also buy premium CBD products online that offer proof of quality and safety testing with a certificate of analysis.
 Choose American Hemp Oil for 100% safe and effective tinctures, gummies, capsules, and tinctures.
-We offer broad-spectrum and CBD isolate-formulated products to ensure you never fail a drug test.
+We offer full-spectrum and CBD isolate-formulated products to lessen your chances of failing a drug test.